jimmygoddard/cs665/assignment2/README.txt

 The unit tests are all fairly straightforward and designed to isolate each method in each layer to validate that they work as expected.
 Each unit test has a javadoc comment describing what steps are performed in the validation.

+I made liberal use of Java 8 streams and lambdas.
+In the App.java class you can see that I implemented a menu using an ordered map whose values are Runnable objects which can be run to perform the actions selected by the user.